compliance-framework/plugin-os-ubuntu/README.md

 3. Perform an oscap scan and output the results to the desired location
 4. Process the results into a format for the policies
 5. Check the results against the policies for violations, and send findings and observations

+## Testing

+Some of the tests can only be ran within a docker container running Ubuntu

+To run these locally, run
+`make up` and `make test`